strictlylucian/SMTPFury/README.md

 SMTPFury is a Python written application that can handle a large list of emails and send messages using a SMTP connection.
 The code and part of the design is inspired by a very old project that was a simple commandline script.
 SMTPFury is designed to look simple, be simple to use and be efficient.

 Operation is extremely easy.
-Modify the files provided containing the SMTP details and provide the program with a list of emails.
+Modify the files provided containing the SMTP details and provide the program with a list of emails then just press the "Start" button.

 # Gallery